The Loom Weaving Methods of a Traditional Artisan

 Aurelia Cardei Weaving A Warp Faced Patterned Band

-Furthermore, Aurelia showed us how she weaves a warp faced patterned band, explaining that all the dark blue warp threads are border and pattern threads and the light blue are background threads.
+Furthermore, Aurelia showed us how she weaves a warp faced patterned band in double face weaving technique, explaining that all the dark blue warp threads are border and pattern threads and the light blue are background threads.

 She’s weaving with one weft color.
 She’s raising and lowering threads to get the custom shed.
 The weft is then passed through this custom shed and is pushed with a hand beater, made of maple wood, locally known as „weaving knife”.